gardener/gardener-extension-provider-gcp/docs/operations/operations.md

 ### BackupBucketConfig

 The `BackupBucketConfig` represents the configuration for a backup bucket.
-It includes an optional immutability configuration that enforces retention policies on the backup bucket.
+- It includes an optional immutability configuration that enforces retention policies on the backup bucket.
+- It includes an optional configuration to override the endpoint at which the GCS bucket is hosted at.
+This information is passed to the `Etcd` resource.

 The Gardener extension provider for GCP supports creating and managing immutable backup buckets by leveraging the [bucket lock](https://cloud.google.com/storage/docs/bucket-lock) feature.
 Immutability ensures that once data is written to the bucket, it cannot be modified or deleted for a specified period.